courselabs/observability/labs/prometheus/README.md

 None of the targets we want to monitor are running, but Prometheus will keep trying to find them.

-This [Docker Compose file (apps.yml)](./apps.yml) starts all the apps we used in the previous labs.
+This [Docker Compose file (apps.yml)](./apps.yml) starts all the apps we used in the [metrics lab](../metrics/README.md).
 The containers will connect to the same Docker network as Prometheus, and they're using the DNS names Prometheus is expecting to find.

 Run the apps: